pramcistudent/Milestone-Project-1/README.md

 **Content Requirements**
 * Images of the band and band members.
-* Media and audio music files from the bands playlist.
+* Media and audio music files from the band's playlist.
 * Information about the band and their services.

-### The Struture Plane
+### The Structure Plane

 **Interaction Design**
-* Navigationbar links to each section of the site for quick and easy user access.
+* Navigation bar links to each section of the site for quick and easy user access.
 * Easy to read font and colour theme across all sections.
-* Possibly add call to action above navbar to inform user that the band can preform at private events.
+* Possibly add call to action above navbar to inform user that the band can perform at private events.

-**Information Architechture**
+**Information Architecture**
 * Single scroll website from home page through to the band, their music, their tour dates, and contact information.
-* Possibly add a news artical section for latest news from the band.
+* Possibly add a news article section for latest news from the band.

 ### The Skeleton Plane

 #### Wireframes & Features
-I oringanlly created my wireframes in Balsamiq however I found this to be a little restrictive in terms of the design process as I wanted to show more detail for my first project.
+I originally created my wireframes in Balsamiq however I found this to be a little restrictive in terms of the design process as I wanted to show more detail for my first project.
-So I choose to switch to a more simpler form and used powerpoint to create and style my wireframes.
+So, I choose to switch to a more simpler form and used PowerPoint to create and style my wireframes.

 ##### Home